 What is a doula?

-A doula is a non-medical person who provides emotional, informational and physical support to women during pregnancy, labor, birth and immediately postpartum.
+A doula is a non-medical person who provides emotional, informational and physical support to families during pregnancy, labor, birth and immediately postpartum.

 What does a doula do?